hashicorp/terraform/website/docs/configuration/interpolation.html.md

       value, which can contain arbitrarily-nested lists and maps.
 Note that if the value is a string then its value will be placed in quotes.

+  * `kabobcase(string)` - Returns a kabob cased string based on a camel cased or snake cased string.

   * `keys(map)` - Returns a lexically sorted list of the map keys.

   * `length(list)` - Returns the number of members in a given list or map, or the number of characters in a given string.